steffenfritz/FileTrove/README.md

 This will create two TSV files (directories and files) that can be read with Excel, Numbers and your preferred text editor.

-You can also work with SQL on the database, using sqlite on the console or a GUI like sqlitebrowser.
+You can also work with SQL on the database, using sqlite on the console or a GUI like sqlitebrowser (https://sqlitebrowser.org/).